This is my Second attempt at a blog about my adventures with my jobsite shop dogs.

-He could out stare you with these intense eyes that looked right into you like he was reading your mind or predicting your next move, like a wolf.
+He could out stare you with his intense eyes that looked in you like he was reading your mind or predicting your next move, like a wolf.
 But his smile always let you know he was very friendly.
+Everyone loved him dearly.

-He went to work with me just about every day and became quite famous, even made the local paper
+He went to work with me just about every day and became quite popular, even made the local paper

 in the small wealthy town of Lake Forest IL.